domRiddle/ASF/IPC.md

 ### `GET /Api/WWW/Directory/{Directory}`

-This API endpoint can be used for fetching directory's content specified by its name.
+This API endpoint can be used for fetching directory's content specified by its local path relative to `www` directory.
 Returns **[GenericResponse](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC#genericresponse)** with `Result` defined as `HashSet<string>` - collection of local filenames.

 ```shell
 curl -X GET /Api/WWW/Directory/css